 Family Psychological Services COVID-19 Continuity of Care Plan:

 Young people so love their phones that you'd think they'd want all their therapy to stream down like Netflix, wouldn't you?
 Not so much.
 Our college students have liked telehealth, or at least tolerated it, over the years, but we have less experience using video conferencing with high school students, and even less with middle schoolers and elementary.
-The answer is: Apparently, we'll find out.
-Who knows, this may be the next big thing.
-Right up there with SnapChat.
-What we know for sure, based just on these first few days of the crisis: Kids are going to need our services, as will their parents.
-These times will be a big challenge for families.
-Perhaps the defining challenge our children's lifetimes.
+The answer is: we're finding out five days a week.
+What we know for sure, kids are going to need our services, as will their parents.
+These times are a big challenge for families and as the fall looks more and more uncertain in terms of college and public school attendance, that won't change any time soon.
 Don't hesitate to reach out.How Can We Help Our Younger Kids Understand All That's Going On These Days?

 Kids will look to adults to gauge their reaction to any untoward situation.
 Please remember that despite all the concerns, the severity of the risk to any given individual, particularly a child, is very low, particularly if they are practicing good hand hygiene.
-The way we are discussing it with young people is as a matter of risk management, and that for the vast majority of people who may get this virus, the issue will be one of inconvenience and hardship: having to be quarantined, tested, off work, out of school, and basically sidelined from life, even if one does not fall ill and feel crappy.
+The way we are discussing it with young people is as a matter of risk management, and that for the vast majority of people who may get this virus, the issue will be one of inconvenience and hardship: having to be quarantined, tested, off work, out of school, and basically sidelined from life, even if one does not fall ill.
 COVID is a serious issue.
-That's why we've been prepping for it for weeks.
-But kids can feel safe knowing that we as a society are responding.
-Even this period of isolation is an example of keeping them safe.
-While there will be deaths, we genuinely do not know the mortality rate of COVID at this time and it could end up being under 1%.
-Help kids understand that shutting down our office, the school, and the community is meant to help them be safe and, if we didn't mention it enough times already, Those of us who have clear memories of 911 and the recession of 2008, know fears and discomforts well.
-It is valuable to remind kids that we've faced such things before and in the end we will prevail.
+That's why we've been prepping for it since March 1st.
+But kids can feel safe knowing that we are, as a society, responding.
+Help kids understand that shutting down our lobby, using video conferencing, closing school, and practicing isolation in our community is meant to help them be safe.
+Those of us who have clear memories of 911 and the recession of 2008, know fears and discomforts well.
+It is valuable to remind kids that we've faced hard things before and in the end we will prevail.